Arkaivos/physical-initiative/README.md

 1. Connect your Arduino to your computer.

 2. Modify the Python server script (physical-initiative.py) to match your Arduino's serial port.
-Update the `PUERTO_SERIE` constant with the correct port.
+Update the `SERIAL_PORT` constant with the correct port.

 3. Start the Python server by running the following command in the terminal: